AskMeAgain/streamdeck4p/README.md

 Pynput is used under the hood.

-each keypress will be separated by comma (","), key combinations can be done via plus ("+")
+each keypress will be separated by comma (","), key combinations can be done via plus ("+").

+If you want to write a
+bigger word, then you can add the prefix "sep->" to **sep**arate the complete word by comma.

+If you want to wait for some time you can add delay, to wait for 0.25 seconds

     "e,c,h,o,<space>,t,e,s,t,<enter>"
-    "<ctrl>+<f1>,a,b,c,d"
+    "e,c,h,o,delay,<space>" //waits 0.25 seconds until pressing enter "<ctrl>+<f1>,a,b,c,d"
     "<ctrl>+<shift>+a"
+    "sep->HELLOWORLD" //this will be handled as H,E,L,L,O,W,O,R,L,D

 ## External Changes